The Voice Behind #whenIbecamefree

 In August of 2007, and while separated from her husband, Eva suffered a violent domestic violence assault in front of her children.
 Her estranged husband emotionally, physically, and sexually assaulted her for over an hour and in front of their two sons.
 The entire assault was captured in an audio recording.
 Charges were pressed and he was convicted of battery and 2nd-degree sexual assault in which he was sentenced to 8 years of prison and 6 years of extended supervision.

 While that final assault was horrific, it catapulted her on the road to healing.
 She has a deep belief in Everything Happens for a Reason, and now uses her life and experiences to guide others on their own healing journey.
+When I Became Free is a supported by partly by private donations and sponsorships to the freelance project.

-You may contact Eva at:
+For more information you may contact Eva at: